 students that everything their bodies do — both voluntary and involuntary — is orchestrated by the brain.
 This first lesson plan on the brain will cover the different parts of the brain: the cerebrum, cerebellum and brain stem.

 Interactive Visual Aids

 Students can benefit greatly from the use of visual aids when learning about the brain.
-One option is an interactive model, in which the different brain lobes are colored coded and the student can dissemble and see the internal brain structures (another anatomy lesson).
+One option is an interactive model, in which the different brain lobes are colored coded so that the students can take it apart and see the internal brain structures (another anatomy lesson).
 Another option is using a preserved brain.
-Check with your school's lab department if there are any available.
-Many times, they will have a sheep's or pig's brain, so use a plastic model of a human brain to explain the difference in size.
+Check with your school’s lab department if there are any available.
+Many times, they will have a sheep’s or pig’s brain, so use a plastic model of a human brain to explain the difference in size.
 When holding a preserved brain, use gloves to protect your hands.
-If you cannot obtain a 3-D model, use an image of the brain where the lobes are identified with different colors.
+If you cannot obtain a 3-D model, use an image of the brain that identifies the lobes with different colors.

 Explaining the Cerebrum

 The longest part of the lesson will be explaining the cerebrum, which is the largest part of the brain.
 Using an image of the brain that isfrom a superior view (top of the brain), show the students that the brain is divided into two sections — a left hemisphere and right hemisphere.
 Note that each hemisphere has four lobes: frontal lobe, parietal lobe, temporal lobe and occipital lobe.
 Use a lateral image (external side) of the brain to show where each lobe is located.
 The difference between the left and right hemispheres and the function of each lobe will be different lessons.

 When teaching the location of the brain lobes, it is important to go over the proper terminology.
 Write these terms on the blackboard or pass out a handout:

 Once the anatomical terminology has been discussed, explain where each lobe is in the brain:

 - Frontal lobe: anterior most lobe

 - Parietal lobe: posterior to the frontal lobe